raygun101/MarkupKit/README.md

         ...
     }

 The following markup would create a binding between the `text` property of the text field and the owner's `name` property.
-Any updates to the text field would be reflected in `name`, and vice versa:
+Any updates to `name` will be automatically reflected in the text field:

     <UITextField text="$name"/>